sheylafyz/sheylafyz/README.md

 - Hi!
 I'm Humaira Sheyla 👋😄
 - I’m interested in writing and learning code languages 👀🥰
-- I’m currently learning programming ✍️
+- I’m currently studying at Universiti Teknologi Malaysia ✍️
-- 😄 Pronouns: she/her
+- Pronouns: she/her 😄🙆‍♀️
-- ⚡ Fun fact: i love watching netflix 😋🫶
+- Fun fact: i love watching netflix 😋🫶

 <!---
 sheylafyz/sheylafyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.